sidpalas/devops-directive-website/content/posts/2020/04/password-protected-website/index.md

 ### Configuring CI/CD with CircleCI

-At this point the website is live and access controlled, but in order to minimize future work, it is useful to set up a system to handle continuous integration and deployment.
+At this point, the website is live and access controlled, but to minimize future work, it is useful to set up a system to handle continuous integration and deployment.

 [CircleCi](https://circleci.com/) offers simple integration with GitHub and a [free tier](https://circleci.com/pricing/) that will easily handle a small project like this.
 The first step is to create a CircleCI account and then grant access to the GitHub repo containing the source files using their [GitHub marketplace app](https://github.com/marketplace/circleci).